 How the University can support you

-The University has a number of services available to you if you feel you are suffering from stress or another mental health problem.
+The University has a number of services available to you if you need support with your mental wellbeing.

 Employee Assistance Programme

 The Employee Assistance Programme (EAP) provides confidential unlimited support on any matter that might be of concern to you – from mental health and wellbeing, through to legal, relationship and money matters.